blbadger/blbadger.github.io/neural-networks.md

 Close inspection of the image of $\epsilon * g'$ reveals something interesting: the gradient tensor appears to recapitulate a number of the precise features of the original input image, except with dark blue petals instead of white and a mix of blue and yellow where the disk flourets (center yellow parts) are found in the original image.

-What makes this particularly remarkable is that this input image of a daisy $a$ is **not** found in the training image dataset, and therefore the model was never exposed this input image during training.
-The model therefore has never observed this exact combination of features in this exact location, but is nevertheless able to recapitulate the image itself from the sole informational content of the gradient of the loss function with respect to the input,
+What makes this particularly remarkable is that this input image of a daisy $a$ is not found in the training image dataset, and therefore the model was never exposed this input image during training.
+The model therefore has never observed this exact combination of features in this exact location, but is nevertheless able to recapitulate features of image itself from the sole informational content of the gradient of the loss function with respect to the input,

 $$
 \nabla_a J(O(a; \theta), y)
 $$

+Recalling how forward followed by backpropegation is used in order to compute this gradient, we find that these features remain after nearly two dozen operations, none of which are necessarily feature-preserving.

-this is not the only input that is successfully recapitulated: here some tulips and a butterfly on a daisy are formed from the gradient of the loss with respect to the input
+The above image is not the only input that has features that are recapitulated in the input gradient: here some tulips and a butterfly on a daisy are formed from the gradient of the loss with respect to the input

 ![adversarial example]({{https://blbadger.github.io}}/neural_networks/adversarial_gen_tulip.png)